 Our executive compensation program is made up of several components which have a specific purpose and contribute to a well-balanced, competitive program.
-The chart below summarizes our 2023 executive compensation program.
+The chart below summarizes our 2024 executive compensation program.

 Component Form Characteristic Metric (% of STI or LTI plan) Purpose Fixed Base Salary Cash Paid Annually N/A An annually fixed level of pay that reflects the role, scope, and complexity of each NEO's position relative to the market and to other NEOs.
-Performance Short-Term Incentive Cash Completely at Risk Adjusted EBITDA (25%) Company performance-based compensation payable only upon achievement of Company-wide or business unit-specific performance metrics.
-Revenue Growth Relative to Revenue Peer Group (25%) Company performance-based compensation payable only upon achievement of metrics comparing the Company's revenue growth with that of the Revenue Peer Group.
-Individual Performance Goals (50%) Individual performance-based compensation payable only upon achievement of specific objectives related to achieving the Company's operating plan.
-Long-Term Incentive Performance Share Unit Awards ROE and EBITDA CAGR (50%) Company performance-based compensation that delivers shares of Common Stock only if the Company meets certain performance metrics over a multi-year period.
-Time-Based Long-Term Incentive Restricted Stock Unit Awards Three-year vesting N/A (50%) Retention-oriented compensation.
+Cash Performance Adjusted EBITDA (25% of STI) Company performance- based compensation payable only upon achievement of Company- wide performance metrics.
+Short-Term Incentive Completely at Risk Revenue Growth Relative to Revenue Peer Group (25% of STI) Company performance- based compensation payable only upon achievement of metrics comparing the Company's revenue growth with that of the Revenue Peer Group.
+Performance Individual Performance Goals (50% of STI) Individual performance- based compensation payable only upon achievement of specific objectives related to achieving the Company's operating plan.
+Long-Term EBITDA (70% of PSUs, or 35% of LTI) Company performance- based compensation that delivers shares of Common Stock only if the Company meets certain performance metrics over a multi-year period.
+Incentive Share Unit Awards rTSR (30% of PSUs, or 15% of LTI) Company performance- based compensation that delivers shares of Common Stock only if the Company achieves certain stock price performance metrics over a multi-year period.
+Time-Based Long-Term Incentive Restricted Stock Unit Awards Time vested over three years N/A (50% of LTI) Retention-based compensation.
 Fixed Benefits Health, welfare, and retirement programs Generally available N/A NEOs participate in the same benefit programs that are offered to other highly compensated employees.

 As seen in the charts below, a significant portion of each NEO's target compensation is at risk and dependent on the achievement of annual and long-term performance targets.
-These charts reflect the percentages of our 2023 CEO and other NEO compensation that represent base salary, STI (at target), PSUs (at target), and RSU awards, as applicable.
-These charts reflect Ms. Owen's compensation plan as CEO, and the average of the other NEOs' compensation plans based on each of their positions as of the end of 2023; these charts do not include the compensation of Mr. Cooper or Mr. Gafford since they are no longer serving the Company.
+These charts reflect the percentages of our 2024 CEO and other NEO compensation that represent base salary, STI (at target), PSUs (at target), and RSU awards, as applicable.
+These charts reflect Ms. Owen's compensation plan as CEO, and the average of the other NEOs' compensation plans based on each of their positions as of the end of 2024.

-2023 Target Total Compensation Mix
+2024 Target Total Compensation Mix